 Discover all Renewable Energy Technologies & Startups

 To tackle climate change and meet environmental compliance, companies are turning to clean and sustainable energy.
 The challenge lies in making renewable energy cost-competitive with fossil fuels.
-While economies of scale solve the problem of cost, technologies like automation, blockchain, and machine learning improve O&M efficiency.
-Further, hardware innovations like advanced photovoltaics such as nanofibers and mono-passive emitter real contact (PERC) based panels improve solar conversion efficiency.
-Within the wind energy sector, mini-wind turbines and buoyant airborne turbines are gaining popularity.
-Advances in hydro power are facilitating the use of oscillating water columns and overstepping energy converters.
+Hardware innovations like advanced photovoltaics such as nanofibers and mono-passive emitter real contact (PERC) based panels improve solar conversion efficiency.
 Moreover, research on platinum-free catalysts, such as tin carbon, is enabling cheaper green hydrogen fuel cells.
-Efficient catalytic technologies are also facilitating the production of higher-quality fuels from varied feedstocks.

-The Renewable Energy Trends & Startups outlined in this report only scratch the surface of trends that we identified during our in-depth research.
-Among others, advances in hydrogen economy and data-driven solutions aided by AI, machine learning, and advanced analytics along with improvements in renewable energy utilization will transform the sector as we know it today.
-Identifying new opportunities and emerging technologies to implement into your business early on goes a long way in gaining a competitive advantage.
-Get in touch to easily and exhaustively scout relevant technologies & startups that matter to you.
+The renewable energy trends and startups outlined in this report only scratch the surface of trends that we identified during our data-driven innovation & startup scouting process.
+Identifying new opportunities & technologies to implement into your business goes a long way in gaining a competitive advantage.